20th Berlin International Film Festival: Jury

+Official sections

+Main competition

 The following films were in competition:

 Controversy

 During the screening of the film o.k., the film was interrupted.
-The jury, presided by American film director George Stevens, decided after a 7-2 vote to demand Berlinale director Alfred Bauer, who was present at the screening, to take the film out of the competition.
+The jury, presided by American film director George Stevens, voted 6–3 to demand that Berlinale director Alfred Bauer, who was present at the screening, withdraw the film from the competition.
 The jury justified their decision by citing a FIAPF (International Federation of Film Producers Associations) guideline that said: "All film festivals should contribute to better understanding between nations".
 This accusation was based on the fact that the film reenacted the 1966 Incident on Hill 192 of the Vietnam War in the Bavarian forest depicting four American soldiers kidnapping, raping, stabbing and shooting a Vietnamese girl named Mao until she finally dies.
 A fifth soldier on the patrol refuses to take part in the attack on the girl and his report to his commander is buried in the files.
 Stevens, who had served during the Second World War, claimed that the film was anti-American.

-One jury member, Dušan Makavejev, protested against this measure, stood up for the film and supported director Michael Verhoeven and producer Rob Houwer.
-Bauer cited the Berlinale’s status as an "A" festival, which meant that an accepted film could not be excluded from the competition.
-This was followed by altercations between the leadership of the Berlinale and Stevens, and between the Berlin and international press.
-During a press conference, Verhoeven defended his film by stating in these terms: "I have not made an anti-American film.
-If I were an American, I would even say my film is pro‐American.
+One jury member, Dušan Makavejev, protested the decision, defended the film, and publicly supported director Michael Verhoeven and producer Rob Houwer.
+Bauer responded by citing the Berlinale's status as an "A" festival, meaning that once a film was accepted, it could not be excluded from competition.
+This led to confrontations between the Berlinale leadership and Stevens, as well as tensions with the international press.
+At a press conference, Verhoeven defended his film, stating: "I have not made an anti-American film.
+If I were an American, I would even say my film is pro-American.
 The biggest part of the American people today is against the war in Vietnam".
 Other directors that were taking part in the festival withdrew their films in protest.
 The jury was accused of censorship and eventually disbanded, therefore no prizes were awarded and the competition was suspended.